Sayed94h/Sayed94h.github.io/README.md

+# Sayed Kazimi

-# Sayed Abdul Khalil Kazimi
+## First Name: Sayed Abdul Khalil but shortly `Sayed`

-> Age: 26(single)
+## Family Name: Kazimi

+> Birthdate: July 5, 1994

 > Country: Afghanistan

-> Studies: I was studying at National Defense University of Afghanistan but could finish it because of security problems
+> Studies: I was studying at University in Afghanistan to become a computer science professor but could not finish it because of security problems

 > Living in Belgium